Religious conflicts in the U.S.

 During the 2006 General Convention, the tensions heightened.

 over human slavery, contraception, female ordination to the priesthood, female consecrations to the status of bishop, and the elevation of a female bishop to primate of the province.
-However, hatred and discomfort torards homosexuality
+However, feelings of hatred and discomfort torards homosexuality

 Topics Covered in this section:

-Copyright © 1997 to 2012 by Ontario Consultants on
+Copyright © 1997 to 2018 by Ontario Consultants on

 Latest update: 2018-AUG-04